Doual'art: Governance

 doual'art is directed by its president Marilyn Douala Bell (and its artistic director Didier Schaub until his death in 2014).
 The institution is an independent non profit organization which develops its activities and projects with the support of partners, international grant-makers and sponsors.

 In producing site-specific urban interventions, doual'art works as an intermediary between social and economic actors, population and local collectives.
 It perceives cultural and artistic initiatives as a tool for consolidating freedom of expression and social cohesion, which allow in their turn transcending and overcoming closures and cleavages. doual'art implements a participatory approach to cultural practice, negotiating with local communities, NGOs and authorities their specific needs and aspirations and involving artists as facilitators of the development processes.

 The exhibition space has presented works by Pascale Marthine Tayou, Goddy Leye, Alioum Moussa, Koko Komégné, Joseph-Francis Sumégné, AchilleKà, Bili Bidjocka, Lucas Grandin, Khaled Hafez, Christian Hanussek, Aser Kash, Bill Kouelany, Frédéric Keiff, Faouzi Laatiris, Salifou Lindou, Michèle Magema, Malam, Joël Mpah Dooh, Younès Rahmoun, Tracey Rose, Kamiel Verschuren, Sue Williamson, Jules Wokam, Guy Wouete, Hervé Yamguen, Hervé Youmbi.

 Building

 doual'art was initially established in 1991 without a fixed location, with the aim of producing site-specific artworks and projects in the different neighborhoods of Douala.
 In 1995 the Espace doual'art is created.
-The space was established in the former cinema of the Palace of Douala Kings, propriety of the family Douala Bell and located in Bonanjo, Place du Gouvernement.
+The space was established in the former cinema of the Palace of Douala Kings, property of the family Douala Bell and located in Bonanjo, Place du Gouvernement.
 The architect Danièle Diwouta-Kotto restored the location and created offices, an exhibition space, a cafeteria and the outside garden.
 The Espace doual'art hosts meetings, conferences, exhibitions, projections, installations and performances.
 Douala is at the centre of the work of doual'art, also after the establishment of the Espace doual'art.
 Between 1991 and 2012 doual'art produces artworks in over 12 neighborhood of the city.